Oracle Third party Support

 However, ULAs carry specific considerations for support costs:

 • You pay a fixed annual support fee during the ULA term, often pegged to the upfront ULA cost.
-Oracle calculates the ULA price (licenses + support) based on your forecasted need plus a growth buffer.
+Oracle calculates the ULA price (licenses plus support) based on your forecasted needs, plus a growth buffer.
 This means you’re paying for expected future usage; if your actual deployments stay below the forecast, you’re effectively overpaying.

 • When the ULA expires, you must certify usage – i.e., count how many licenses you have deployed – and that number becomes your perpetual entitlement.
-The crucial point is that the annual support fees do not decrease once the ULA ends, even if your actual usage is lower.
+The crucial point is that the annual support fees do not decrease once the ULA ends, even if your actual usage is lower than the contracted amount.
 The support cost is locked in at the level determined during the ULA, “regardless of the number of licenses deployed” afterward.
-In other words, if you over-estimated your needs or your business downsized, you could be stuck paying for shelfware at an unlimited scale.
-Oracle will still apply the standard yearly uplift (e.g., 8%), so the support cost can only go up, not down.
+In other words, if you overestimated your needs or your business downsized, you could be stuck paying for shelfware at an unlimited scale.
+Oracle will still apply the standard yearly uplift (e.g., 8%), so the support cost can only increase, not decrease.

 In summary, ULAs can yield value in the right scenarios (massive growth and need for deployment flexibility) but require diligent planning and execution.